 Scope of Work

-The single system provides intranet, library/knowledge base, helpdesk, support tickets (internal & external), employee services, and a developers information site with support for sandbox information and version tracking.
+The single system, Service Now, provides intranet, library/knowledge base, helpdesk, support tickets (internal & external), employee services, and a developers information site with support for sandbox information and version tracking.
 Pages are designed for clarity and ease of use, and allow for reporting.

 Met with stakeholders representing all the company departments in two locations to gather requirements.
 I designed wireframes, that my offshore teams worked on overnight, and presented them to the teams the following days.
 This allowed stakeholders along with the team members located in two cities to make decisions quickly.
 I also advised on information architecture and search attributes.